 CEO, Bush Industries

-Under Sherbert’s direction, Bush has diversified into new markets and developed new brands and product lines, while putting in place strategies to increase enterprise value through sustainability.
+Under Sherbert’s direction, Bush diversified into new markets and developed new brands and product lines, while putting in place strategies to increase enterprise value through sustainability.

 Eric Smith (2012)